ARM-software/CMSIS-Stream/platform/cmsis_rtos_runtime/README.md

 You can redefine any of those values:

 - By redefining them on the command line
-- By redefining them in the application configuration header used by any CMSIS Stream application for CMSIS RTOS.
+- By redefining them in the copied `stream_runtime_config.hpp` file.